 The directions for use are easy – simply apply cbdMD Freeze to the affected area up to four times per day.

 Along with easy application of CBD, menthol provides an almost immediate cooling sensation to muscles and joints.

 Provides support for: DOMS, AMS, and minor joint pain.

 cbdMD Recover is a topical cream that contains histamine dihydrochloride, an FDA-approved topical pain reliever. cbdMD makes the product available in CBD concentrations of 300, 750, and 1500 mg per three-ounce container.
-You can also choose between a squeeze tube or tub.

 Like cbdMD’s Freeze formula, cbdMD Recover is recommended for use on affected areas up to four times per day.